theupdateframework/specification/tuf-spec.md

    repository.
 This ensures that an outdated client can always correctly re-trace the chain of trust across multiple root key updates, even if the latest set of root keys on the client dates back multiple root metadata versions.
-See step 1 of the client application workflow in Section 5 for more details.
+See step 5.1 of the client application workflow for more details.

    Note that an attacker, who controls the repository, can launch freeze attacks by withholding new root metadata.
 The attacker does not need to